runwiththerhythm/arc-arborists/README.md

   - The Services page further details the main services offered by the company in an informative and SEO keyword rich manner.
 There are high quality images for each section, a brief description and list of relevant services.
   - Each section is linked to from the Home page and Navigation
+  - Emergency out of hours contact details are styled bold and bright red for the user to easily spot in an urgent and time sensitive situation.

 ### About Page